 Housing Strategy

 The first step in developing the City’s Housing Strategy was to complete a Housing Needs Assessment, which provides a snapshot of housing needs in the city.
 The Assessment identifies what housing gaps exist today in Spruce Grove and pending different population growth scenarios, what housing demands and gaps may exist in the future.
 Information gathered from the Assessment informed development of tactics used as part of the engagement phase of the Housing Strategy project.
-2024 City of Spruce Grove Housing Needs Assessment
+2024 City of Spruce Grove Housing Needs Assessment.

 The next step in the Housing Strategy project was to engage with the community to gather the input necessary to enable the development of the housing strategy.
 A variety of engagement tactics were used to engage the community from June 3, 2024 - July 24, 2024.
 An overview of these tactics and the information collected can be found in the Housing Strategy Engagement: What We Heard Report.

 After the What We Heard Report was presented to Council on September 16, 2024 for information, Administration will conduct an analysis of the existing Land Use Bylaw, recently approved Municipal Development Plan, and other related policies and Master Plans to determine existing state of planning and development policies.
-This information will then be compared to the data collected through the engagement phase to assess for possible gaps and/or opportunities.
-Policy focused discussions and Council input will then inform development of the draft housing strategy.
-The final version of the Housing Strategy will be presented for Council approval in early 2025.
+This information was then compared to the data collected through the engagement phase to assess for possible gaps and/or opportunities.
+Policy focused discussions and Council input then informed development of the draft housing strategy.

 Questions?